mshibanami/BiometryTypeBugWorkaround/README.md

 ## Caution

+* Don't call this method before calling `canEvaluatePolicy(_:error:)`.
+    It doesn't have the default value (`none`).
-This library is unnecessary if your app's deployment target is iOS 11.1 or later.
+* This library is unnecessary if your app's deployment target is iOS 11.1 or later.
 Because this library is for the bug of 11.0 and 11.0.x.

 ## Example